lprakashv/notes/coding-problems/trees.markdown

     6. Return `val + max(maxLeftGain, maxRightGain)` - __to choose one path and not having the path in only one subtree__.
 3. Call recursive method and return global max.

-## Diameter of a binary tree / “Longest path in a binary tree”
+## Diameter of a binary tree / Longest path in a binary tree

 > Similar to max sum in a binary tree.